Teen Open Water SCUBA Camp

 - Tidepool in North Carolina’s only natural rocky outcrop

-- Earn twenty hours of community service credit
+- Earn a total of 15 hours of community service credit

-Camp tuition includes: lodging, all meals from dinner on the first day to breakfast on the last day, 24-hour same-gender adult supervision (5:1 camper to staff ratio), admission to all activities, all equipment, professional scuba instruction, transportation including pickup and drop off from the Wilmington International Airport (ILM), community service certificate, Sea Turtle Hospital donation, Sea Turtle Camp t-shirt and memorable group photo.
-Campers are responsible for round trip airfare to ILM or transportation to Topsail; mask, fins and snorkel; and additional money for snacks or souvenirs.
+Camp tuition includes lodging, all meals from dinner on the first day to breakfast on the last day, 24-hour access to camp staff, admission to all activities, all equipment, professional scuba instruction, transportation including pickup and drop off from the Wilmington International Airport (ILM), community service certificate, Sea Turtle Hospital donation, Sea Turtle Camp t-shirt, and memorable group photo.
+Campers are responsible for round-trip airfare to ILM or transportation to Topsail, mask, fins, and snorkel, and additional money for snacks or souvenirs.

 - Visit the Karen Beasley Sea Turtle Rescue and Rehabilitation Center